Changeling: Poland

-The Mamuna or Boginki is a Slavic spirit that exchanges babies (making them into odmieńce) in the cradle.
+The Mamuna or Boginka is a Slavic spirit that exchanges babies (making them into odmieńce) in the cradle.
 The changelings left by the Mamuna were said to have a noticeably different appearance; an abnormally large abdomen, unusually small or large head, a hump, thin arms and legs, a hairy body, and long claws.
 Mamuna changelings would also get their first set of teeth prematurely compared to a human baby.

-In order to protect a child from being kidnapped by the Mamuna, the mother would tie a red ribbon around the baby's wrist, put a red hat on its head, and keep it out of the moonlight.
+To protect a child from being kidnapped by the Mamuna, the mother would tie a red ribbon around the baby's wrist, put a red hat on its head, and keep it out of the moonlight.
 Other preventative methods included not washing diapers after sunset and never turning their head away from the baby as it slept.
-Still, even if a child was taken by the Mamuna, there was a way to force her to return it.
-The mother would take the changeling child to a midden, whip it with a birch stick, and pour water from an eggshell over it, all while shouting "Take yours; give mine back."
-Typically, the Mamuna would feel sorry for its own child and would return the human baby to its mother.
+Still, even if the Mamuna took a child, there was a way to force her to return it.
+The mother would take the changeling child to a midden, whip it with a birch stick, and pour water from an eggshell over it, all while shouting, "Take yours; give mine back."
+Typically, the Mamuna would feel sorry for their child and return the human baby to its mother.

 Scandinavia

-In Nordic traditional belief, it was generally believed that it was trolls or beings from the subterranean realms that exchanged children.
+In Nordic tradition it was generally believed that trolls or beings from the subterranean realms exchanged children.

-Since most of the supernatural beings of Scandinavian folklore are said to be afraid of iron, Scandinavian parents would often place an iron tool such as a pair of scissors or a knife on top of the cradle of an un-baptised infant to prevent its being abducted by the trolls.
-It was believed that if a human child were still taken, in spite of such measures, the parents could force the return of the child by treating the changeling cruelly, using methods such as whipping or even inserting it in a heated oven.
-In at least one case, a woman was taken to court for having killed her child in an oven.
-In Sweden, it was believed that a fire must be kept lit in the room housing a child before it is christened, and furthermore, that the water used to bathe the child should not be thrown out, since both of these precautions will prevent the child from being taken by trolls.
+Since most of the supernatural beings of Scandinavian folklore are said to be afraid of iron, Scandinavian parents would often place an iron tool such as a pair of scissors or a knife on top of the cradle of an un-baptised infant to prevent its abduction by the trolls.
+It was believed that if a human child were still taken, despite such measures, the parents could force the child's return by treating the changeling cruelly, using methods such as whipping or even inserting it in a heated oven.
+In at least one case, a woman was taken to court for killing her child in an oven.
+In Sweden, it was believed that a fire must be kept lit in the room housing a child before it is christened and that the water used to bathe the child should not be thrown out, since both of these precautions will prevent the child from being taken by trolls.

-In one Swedish tale, the human mother is advised to brutalize the changeling (bortbyting) so that the trolls will return her son, but she refuses, unable to mistreat an innocent child despite knowing its nature.
+In one Swedish tale, the human mother is advised to brutalize the changeling (bortbyting) so the trolls will return her son.
+Still, she refuses, unable to mistreat an innocent child despite knowing its nature.
 When her husband demands she abandon the changeling, she refuses, and he leaves her – whereupon he meets their son in the forest, wandering free.
 The son explains that since his mother had never been cruel to the changeling, so the troll mother had never been cruel to him, and when she sacrificed what was dearest to her, her husband, they had realized they had no power over her and released him.